-Details of Shareholders having a substantial interest in the Company's securities as defined in the Securities and Futures Ordinance as at 31 December 2019 are set out on pages 66 to 67 of this annual report.
+Details of Shareholders having a substantial interest in the Company's securities as defined in the Securities and Futures Ordinance as at the date of this report are set out on pages 72 to 73 of this annual report.

-Details of the last AGM and EGMs in 2019
+Details of the last AGM and EGMs in 2020

-Event Date & Time Venue Major items discussed Voting results AGM on 27 May 2019 (Monday) at HKT 4:00 p.m.
-Regus Conference Centre, 35/F., Central Plaza, 18 Harbour Road, Wanchai, Hong Kong (i) received and considered report of the directors, audited financial statements and auditor's report all resolutions were duly passed by the Shareholders as ordinary resolutions by way of poll (ii) declared a final dividend (iii) re-election of directors (iv) authorised the Board to fix the remuneration of the directors (v) re-appointed Grant Thornton Hong Kong Limited as the auditor of the Company (vi) granted a general mandate to the directors to issue and allot new shares
+Event Date & Time Venue Major items discussed Voting results AGM on 25 May 2020 (Monday) at HKT 4:00 p.m.
+Regus Conference Centre, 35/F., Central Plaza, 18 Harbour Road, (i) received and considered the report of the directors, audited financial statements and auditor's report; all resolutions were duly passed by the Shareholders as ordinary resolutions Wanchai, Hong Kong (ii) declared a final dividend; by way of poll 3 (iii) re-election of directors; (iv) authorised the Board to fix the remuneration of the directors; (v) re-appointed Grant Thornton Hong Kong Limited as the auditor of the Company; and (vi) granted a general mandate to the directors to repurchase shares and to issue new shares.